Under provisions of the Animal Medicinal Drug Use Clarification Act (AMDUCA)

 - SULFONAMIDE–CLASS ANTIBIOTICS

-– ELDU of all sulfonamides and potentiated sulfonamides is prohibited in adult lactating dairy cattle or dairy cattle
+– USE of all sulfonamide drugs is prohibited in lactating dairy cattle,

 GROUP III.
 Drugs with Special Restrictions for Grade "A" Dairy Operations

 Based upon recommendations by the National Conference on Interstate Milk Shipments (NCIMS),